openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A class is *instantiated* when a class instance creation expression creates an instance of that class.
 The *class instantiation* involves determining:

--  class to be instantiated;
+-  A class to be instantiated;
--  constructor to be called to create such new instance.
+-  A constructor to be called to create that new instance.

 The validity of the constructor call is similar to the validity of the method call as described in :ref:`Step 3 Semantic Correctness Check`.